416-901-9984

 This is a high bar.
 The Court of Appeal recognizes that the trial judge sat through the entire proceeding, heard the witnesses in person, and was in the best position to assess the evidence.
 Simply disagreeing with the outcome is not enough.

-What this means for you: If the core of your appeal is that the judge got the facts wrong, you will need to identify a clear and specific error — not just argue that the judge should have weighed things differently.
+If the core of your appeal is that the judge got the facts wrong, you will need to identify a clear and specific error that had a material impact on the outcome of the case.

 2. Correctness (Questions of Law)